EvaMaeRey/readme2pkg/README.md

     decision to be informed by their expertise.
   - All these goals, but limits on time

-## Other’s reflecting on how it might be difficult to get into ‘narrative’ of R package
+## Other’s reflecting on how it might be difficult to find the ‘narrative’ from an R package

 > ‘finding ways to contribute to open source packages can be daunting um
 > how do you like what what process do you have when you’re first like